Diagnose Boiler Faults: A Guide to Common Error Codes

 How Do Baxi and Ideal Boiler Error Codes Differ?

-Baxi codes like E133 often relate to control or ignition sensor faults and are less likely to be fixed by a simple reset, so repeated lockouts should trigger an engineer visit.
-Ideal codes such as F1 can indicate loss of flame or minor electrical glitches and sometimes clear with a reset, but if they recur this usually points to failing components.
+Baxi codes like E133 often indicate control or ignition sensor faults and are unlikely to be resolved by a simple reset, so repeated lockouts should trigger an engineer visit.
+Ideal codes, such as F1, can indicate loss of flame or minor electrical glitches and sometimes clear with a reset, but if they recur, this usually points to failing components.

 Formats and severity vary by model—always consult your manual for model-specific meanings and safe reset instructions.
 If a code repeats after a controlled reset, call a qualified engineer to prevent ongoing breakdowns and protect system safety.